Ermine (tincture): Variations

 Though ermine and vair were the two furs used in early armoury, other variations of these developed later.
 Both in continental heraldry and British, the fur pattern was used in varying colours as a blazon atop other tinctures (e.g., "d'Or, semé d'hermines de sable" for black ermine spots on a gold field).

 British heraldry created three names for specific variants, rather than blazoning them longhand.
 Ermines is the reverse of ermine – a field sable semé of ermine-spots argent; it is sometimes called counter-ermine (cf. French contre-hermine and German Gegenhermelin).
-Erminois is ermine with a field or (gold) instead of argent (silver), and pean is the reverse of erminois (i.e., or spots on a field sable).
+Erminois is ermine with a field or (gold) instead of argent (silver), and pean is the reverse of erminois (i.e., or spots on a field sable); the term is derived from Middle French pene, 'feather.'

 Erminites is alleged to be the "same as ermine, except that the two lateral hairs of each spot are red."
 James Parker mentions it, as does Pimbley, though by the former's admission this is of doubtful existence.
 Arthur Charles Fox-Davies describes it as a "silly [invention] of former heraldic writers, not of former heralds."